AlkorZ3/Quakecraft/README.md

 * Do /quake setmax [Arena name] [number] - to set the maximum number of player can join the game.
 * Do /quake setmap [Arena name] [Name of map] - to set the name of the map will display on the lobby (Unknown will be display if nothing is set).
 * Do /quake addspawn [Arena name] [Read | Blue (Only for team arena)] - in the Arena, to add a randoms spawn of the Arena.
 (Do this many time of you want !)
 * Do /quake save [Arena name] - to save the config of the Arena.
-Enjoy !
+Enjoy!

+* Define a lobby area with WorldEdit.
-* Do /quake setlobbyspawn - to add a spawn at the end of the game (more than one can be defined).
+* Do /quake addlobbyarea - to define the WorldEdit region as a Lobby area (more than one can be defined).
 * Define a lobby wall with WorldEdit :  A Wall of Signs
 * Do /quake addlobbywall - to define the WorldEdit region as a Lobby wall (more than one can be defined).
-* Define a lobby area with WorldEdit.
-* Do /quake addlobbyarea - to define the WorldEdit region as a Lobby area (more than one can be defined).
+* Do /quake setlobbyspawn - to add a spawn at the end of the game (more than one can be defined).

 **New Lobby System
-Warning, the release 3.5.0 break the "lobby.yml" file format.
-You will have to redefine the lobby wall...
+Warning, the release 3.5.0 break the "lobby.yml" file format: you will have to redefine the lobby wall...

 [Read this Page](https://github.com/Bl4ckSkull666/Quake---The-Gun-Game/wiki/Lobby-system)